 17. Buy more, save more: Bulk discounts are attractive to consumers and tend to increase the total order amount per transaction.
 Get creative with the presentation and test results.
 Would a “4 for the price of 3” offer generate more sales than “25% off when you buy 4” sale?
 One word of caution: Be careful with “get one free” language; it can make your legal staff shiver.
 If a consumer must purchase something to get something, then it’s not “free.”
 We often find they appreciate “gift with purchase” language better.

 22. Auto-ship: There are two ways to go about auto-ship.
 One often comes across as sneaky and is certain to create resentment.
 The other is upfront and builds long-term loyalty.
 We suggest the latter.
-When the customer is totally aware the discount is based on agreeing to receive further shipments automatically, and when instructions for how to end the agreement (and whether there is any penalty for doing so) are easy to access, auto-ship arrangements can be a win-win proposition.
-Here’s how Amazon (see below) makes it plain that the 5% or 15% discounts are for those who (subscribe to) enter an auto-ship plan.
-Note also, the “buy more to get more” incentive.
+When the customer is totally aware that the discount is based on agreeing to receive further shipments automatically, and when instructions for how to end the agreement (and whether there is any penalty for doing so) are easy to access, auto-ship arrangements can be a win-win proposition.

 23. Pre-order discount: Here’s a way to secure sales even before a new product is ready to ship.
 Not only do pre-orders allow customers to be “first in line,” they build excitement and add value.
 If something is so highly desired that people have to place an early order to be sure and get it before it sells out, that product must be amazing… right?
 Like layaway programs that allow customers to fix the price now and pay later, pre-order discounts can help you get orders that might otherwise have been lost.
 Here’s a good maxim for increasing ecommerce sales: If the customer wants to buy now, let her do it.
 Now.